shreyaM98/AI-Course/README.md

 # AI-Course

-This repo contains links to Heavy Queens Backtracking implementation and Genetic Algorithm implementation
+This repo contains links to Heavy Queens (modified N Queen Problem) implementation using  1.
+Backtracking and 2.
+Genetic Algorithm